Antibiotics

 It’s important not to misuse antibiotics.
 This is because misuse can encourage the development of antibiotic resistance in bacteria.
 This can lead to longer and more severe illness.
 Make sure you follow these points when taking antibiotics.

-• Take your antibiotics for exactly as long as directed in your prescription.
+- Take your antibiotics for exactly as long as your doctor tells you.
 Finish the whole course, even if you start to feel better.
 This will make sure all the harmful bacteria are gone.
 It will also help stop the infection returning.

-• Don’t take prescription-only antibiotics if they haven’t been prescribed for you by a qualified health professional.
-This means do not buy antibiotics online without a prescription.
-And don’t take someone else’s antibiotics or share yours with another person.
+- Antibiotics should be prescribed for you by a qualified health professional.
+Don’t buy them online without a prescription.
+And don’t take someone else’s antibiotics or share yours with anyone else.

-• Don’t ask for or take antibiotics ‘just in case’ (when you’re travelling abroad, for instance) unless your doctor has advised you to.
+- Don’t take antibiotics ‘just in case’ unless your doctor has advised you to.
 Your doctor may suggest this if you’re at particular risk of infection.

-• Don’t keep leftover antibiotics to use later or flush them down the toilet or sink – hand any unused antibiotics to your pharmacist for disposal.
-You should only have leftover antibiotics if your doctor has advised you stop taking them.
+- Don’t keep antibiotics to use later or flush them down the toilet or sink.
+Give any unused antibiotics to your pharmacist for disposal.
+You shouldn’t have antibiotics leftover unless your doctor has told you to stop taking them.

 The leaflet that comes with your medicine will give you lots of important information about when and how to take your antibiotics.
 Your doctor or pharmacist may also give you advice.
 It’s important to follow any instructions you’re given.